BZoennchen/supercollider-book/_sources/chapters/sounddesign/fm.md

 Chowning pushed for commercial use but none of the American manufacturers saw the potential of FM.
 In desperation, Stanford turned to the Japanese manufacturer Yamaha.
-As a consequence of the success of FM synthesis, the company sold millions of FM synthesizers, organs and home keyboards.
+As a consequence of the success of *FM synthesis*, the company sold millions of FM synthesizers, organs and home keyboards.

-## Introduction
+## Theory

 Let us start with the very basic equation of a sine wave.